'It Is My Responsibility To Defend Our City.'

 On top of painting “BLACK LIVES MATTER” on 16th Street, Bowser renamed the area in front of Lafayette Square “Black Lives Matter Plaza.”
 Five days earlier, federal officials had forcefully removed peaceful protesters from the Square seemingly so President Trump could walk to a church in the area to take photographs.

-After Bowser order the creation of Black Lives Matter Plaza, President Trump tweeted that she was “incompetent and “constantly coming back to” the federal government for “handouts.”
-But Bowser told Dozier it’s not personal between herself and the President.
+After Bowser ordered the creation of Black Lives Matter Plaza, President Trump tweeted that she was “incompetent and “constantly coming back to” the federal government for “handouts.”
+But Bowser told Dozier it’s not personal between herself and the President, at least not for her.
 “I’ve been called worse by better people,” she added.

 Some advocates have demanded Bowser go further than the mural and take steps to defund DC’s police department, reallocating that money into community programs.
 Democratic candidate Janeese Lewis George — who supports decreasing the Metropolitan Police Department’s budget and instead investing in community programming — beat incumbent D.C. council member Brandon T. Todd in the district’s Democratic primary on June 2.